forestgrape/coronavirus/coronavirus.md

 * of the same cell type| another cell type

-#### cell entry
+#### Cell Entry
 - the virus gets attached to the matching receptor on the target cell mostly via the spike protein
 - fusion of the viral envelope with host cell membranes once [primed](#priming):
     * binding to a receptor on the cell membrane -> cleavage sites are exposed
     * cleavage through proteases at specific cleavage sites enable a conformation change
-    * the conformation change presses the fusionpeptides of the spike protein into the cell membrane
+    * the conformation change presses the fusion-peptides of the spike protein into the cell membrane
     * with the fusion peptides anchored in the cell membrane a further conformation change of the spike protein presses the viral and cell membrane together which can result in membrane fusion.
 - release and unpacking of genome and the structural proteins into the cytoplasm
 - once the viral RNA and the viral proteins are in the cytoplasm of a cell the [metabolism](#metabolic-phase) can start

 ### metabolic phase
 The viral metabolism starts once the genetic material of a virion is processed by a cell and thus the virus changes the cells metabolism.
-Since all this happens in a foreign cell and cells have mechanism in place to prevent its natural metabolism being changed, each of the following steps has a noteworthy probability of failling.
+Since all this happens in a foreign cell and cells have mechanism in place to prevent its natural metabolism being changed, each of the following steps has a noteworthy probability of failing.

 #### metabolism phase 1: preparation
 [in work]<br>
 The goal of the first phase in the metabolism is to produce RdRP (RNA dependent RNA Polymerase protein).
-Addionally let the ribosoms produce some proteins that dimish the cells immune mechanisms such that the cell doesn't ring the bells.
+Additionally let the ribosomes produce some proteins that diminish the cells immune mechanisms such that the cell doesn't ring the bells.
 Steps:<br>
-Realease RNA -- let the host ribosomes translate two ORFs of the viral genome with frame-shifting---> two large proteins<br> --cleave--> pieces of proteins<br>
+Release RNA -- let the host ribosomes translate two ORFs of the viral genome with frame-shifting---> two large proteins<br> --cleave--> pieces of proteins<br>
 --like magnets these pieces self arrange to structures-->
 * proteins providing the right setting for the phase 2 metabolism e.g. prevent the cells protection mechanisms working<br>
 * polymerase protein (protein capable of transcription of RNA to RNA) <br>

 #### metabolism phase 2: replication
 The metabolism can produce new virions that are released from the cell.
-The properties and and the environment of the cell influence the propreties of the virions produced.
+The properties and and the environment of the cell influence the properties of the virions produced.
 This phase is initiated by the transcription of the (+) strand RNA to a (-) strand RNA template mediated by the polymerase protein:<br>
 (+) RNA --transcription--> (-) RNA template<br>
 -- transcription--><br>
 *  pieces of subgenomic mRNAs which get translated to mostly structural proteins (N, S, M, E, [HE])